apache/trafficcontrol/docs/source/api/v4/users.rst

 :addressLine2:       An optional field which should contain an additional address field for e.g. apartment number
 :city:               An optional field which should contain the name of the city wherein the user resides
 :company:            An optional field which should contain the name of the company for which the user works
-:confirmLocalPasswd: The 'confirm' field in a new user's password specification - must match ``localPasswd``
 :country:            An optional field which should contain the name of the country wherein the user resides
 :email:              The user's email address The given email is validated (circuitously) by `GitHub user asaskevich's regular expression <https://github.com/asaskevich/govalidator/blob/9a090521c4893a35ca9a228628abf8ba93f63108/patterns.go#L7>`_ .
 Note that it can't actually distinguish a valid, deliverable, email address but merely ensure the email is in a commonly-found format.
 :fullName:           The user's full name, e.g. "John Quincy Adams"
+:gid:                A deprecated field only kept for legacy compatibility reasons that used to contain the UNIX group ID of the user

+	.. deprecated:: 4.0
+		This field is serves no known purpose, and shouldn't be used for anything so it can be removed in the future.

 :localPasswd:     The user's password
 :newUser:         An optional meta field with no apparent purpose - don't use this
 :phoneNumber:     An optional field which should contain the user's phone number
 :postalCode:      An optional field which should contain the user's postal code
 :publicSshKey:    An optional field which should contain the user's public encryption key used for the SSH protocol
 :role:            The name that corresponds to the highest permission role which will be permitted to the user
 :stateOrProvince: An optional field which should contain the name of the state or province in which the user resides
 :tenantId:        The integral, unique identifier of the tenant to which the new user shall belong

-	.. note:: This field is optional if and only if tenancy is not enabled in Traffic Control

-:ucdn:               An optional field (only used if :abbr:`CDNi (Content Delivery Network Interconnect)` is in use) containing the name of the :abbr:`uCDN (Upstream Content Delivery Network)` to which the user belongs
+:ucdn:            The name of the :abbr:`uCDN (Upstream Content Delivery Network)` to which the user belongs

+	.. versionadded:: 4.0

+:uid: A deprecated field only kept for legacy compatibility reasons that used to contain the UNIX user ID of the user

+	.. deprecated:: 4.0
+		This field is serves no known purpose, and shouldn't be used for anything so it can be removed in the future.

 :username: The new user's username

 .. code-block:: http
 	:caption: Request Example